Clive Humby: Personal life

 He married Edwina Dunn in 1982.
 They have two children.

 Humby is a trustee of the Royal Academy, as well as chairman of the Friends of the Royal Academy.

 Board directorships and honours

 He was awarded an OBE for "services to Data and UK Business" in the 2019 Birthday Honours.

 He is on the retail advisory board of LetterOne, an international investment business.
 He is also a board director of Holland & Barrett.

 Humby holds honorary doctorates in engineering from the University of Sheffield, and in Business Administration from Kingston University London.
 He is an Honorary Companion of the Operational Research Society.
 He holds Honorary Fellowships of the Institute of Mathematics and its Applications, the Institute of Direct & Digital Marketing, and the Market Research Society of which he is also Patron.

 Books

-Humby, along with Terry Hunt and Tim Phillips co-authored the book entitled Scoring Points.
-Published in 2008 by Kogan Page Limited, the book explains how Tesco Clubcard was conceived, launched and developed.
+Humby is a coauthor with Terry Hunt and Tim Phillips of the book Scoring Points: How Tesco is Winning Customer Loyalty, on the history of the Tesco Clubcard.